pjaskulski/sgkp_information_extraction/README.md

 ## Scripts and materials related to the processing of the Geographical Dictionary of the Kingdom of Poland

+The Geographical Dictionary of the Kingdom of Poland is an encyclopedic publication dating from the second half of the 19th century, describing localities and physiographic features within the territory of the Polish-Lithuanian Commonwealth and selected neighboring lands.
+The dictionary contains 15 volumes (the last one in two parts) and nearly 15,000 pages.
+More information: [SGKP](https://pl.wikipedia.org/wiki/S%C5%82ownik_geograficzny_Kr%C3%B3lestwa_Polskiego)

+Work on automatic data extraction from the Dictionary is being carried out as part of the project "Cultural and Intellectual Geography of Former Polish Territories Under Partitions in the Years 1865-1918 - A Digital Vademecum," implemented at the Institute of History of the Polish Academy of Sciences.

 The texts of individual volumes of the SGKP were divided into entries and sub-entries, then saved in JSON files.

 JSON files are processed by scripts (Python) using the LLM model (gpt-4.1-mini) via the OpenAI API.
 The scripts search for the expected information and return it in the form of structures that supplement the source JSON file.